CA DREAM ACT (STATE BASED FINANCIAL AID)

 Men who are between the age of 18 and 25 years old, even undocumented individuals, must register for the selective service so your CA Dream Act aid is not put on hold.
 Register early and show proof of registration to your school to ensure you receive state financial aid.

-Read Types of State-based Financial Aid
+Read Types of California State Financial Aid

 The types of financial aid undocumented students can apply for depends on their residency status.
 The California Dream Act, which requires students to meet AB 540/ SB 68 eligibility, increases the options of state financial aid.